FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 3. [Install the Fuel toolchain](https://github.com/FuelLabs/fuelup).

-Make sure you have the latest version of `fuelup` by running the following command:

-Note: older versions of `fuel-indexer` might not work in this guide

 <!-- markdownlint-disable MD014 -->
 ```console
 $ fuelup self update
 ```
 <!-- markdownlint-restore -->
+Check that you have the latest available version of fuel-indexer by ensuring that your toolchain is up-to-date.

 You can check your current toolchain anytime by running `fuelup show`.

 > Having problems with this part?
 Post your question on our forum [https://forum.fuel.network/](https://forum.fuel.network/).
 To help you as efficiently as possible, include the output of this command in your post: `fuelup show.`

-4. WebAssembly (WASM) Setup
+1. WebAssembly (WASM) Setup

 Indexers are typically compiled to WASM so you'll need to have the proper WASM compilation target available on your system.
 You can install this target using `rustup`: